Vegetarian's Japan Guide

 Shigain Monzeki: Where Enryakuji’s Head Monks Retired to

 If you are wondering which Satobō in Sakamoto the head of Enryakuji retired to, it is the Shigain Monzeki Temple (滋賀院門跡).
 It was established when the buildings were moved from Kyoto’s Hōshō-ji Temple (法勝寺) at the beginning of the Edo period.
-Until the late Edo period, Shigain Monzeki Temple was where the retired heads of the Tendai sect spent their final days of life.
+Until the late Edo period, the Shigain Monzeki Temple was where the retired heads of the Tendai sect spent their final days of life.

 Among all the buildings with masonry walls, the exterior wall of Shigain Monzeki stands out.
 The exceptionally tall white walls on a rock wall base are a sign to show visitors the high social status of the monks that lived here.